 Emergency Services Telecommunications Authority (ESTA) - non-financial performance

-The Emergency Services Telecommunications Authority (ESTA) handles the calltaking and dispatch system for approximately 6,600 emergency and non-emergency calls daily, in addition to other communications for Victoria’s emergency management organisations and agencies.
+The Emergency Services Telecommunications Authority (ESTA) handles the call-taking and dispatch system for an average of almost 7,000 emergency and non-emergency calls daily (or a call every 12 seconds), in addition to other communications for Victoria’s emergency management organisations and agencies.

 Under the Emergency Services Telecommunications Act 2004, IGEM determines the non-financial performance standards for ESTA’s delivery of services to the emergency services organisations.
 IGEM establishes these standards in consultation with emergency services organisations.